 - International Stocks: I suggest 15% in international stocks to again create opportunities for growth.
-The funds I name are Vanguard FTSE Emerging Markets ETF (VWO) and Vanguard FTSE All-World ex-US ETF (VEU).
-Past performance hasn’t been great but the fees are low and having some international exposure creates balance to all the money invested in domestic stocks in case the U.S. economy goes into the pooper.
+International exposure creates balance to all the money invested in domestic stocks in case the U.S. economy goes into the pooper.

 - Real Estate: Also in an effort to create a balanced portfolio, I suggest a 10% investment in the Vanguard REIT Index Fund (VNQ).
 Real estate isn’t always the greatest investment (remember 2008?) but owning it via an index funds could lesson the blow of any future downturn.

-- Finally, I suggest 5% be held in cash in the best money market fund available at the time.
-Several sites—such as nerdwallet.com—regularly make recommendations on which company is offering the best interest rate so I would start there.
+- Finally, I suggest 5% be held in cash in the best high-yield savings account available at the time.
+Several sites—such as bankrate.com or nerdwallet.com—regularly make recommendations on which company is offering the best interest rate so I would start there.

 - I like to think of my investment portfolio in percentages vs. dollar amounts because it makes it easier when it comes time to re-balance, which I do annually.

 - Percentages also help if you are trying to balance across accounts held at two or more companies.
-I have accounts with my current employer and with TIAA from a previous employer.
-My current employer doesn’t offer a real estate option and its international option is limited so I can use my TIAA account to invest in those funds.
+I have accounts with my current employer in one place and with a previous employer in another.
+My current employer doesn’t offer a real estate option and its international option is limited so I can use the account from my previous employer to invest in those funds.

 - I like to invest time in researching a strategy and then not think about again for a while.
 This means I am not chasing the newest shiny investment trend.
 It also means I don’t panic with there is a market fluctuation (and there are always market fluctuations).
 I believe in my strategy and believe it will help me achieve my goals.

-- As I get closer to retirement—5-8 years out—I plan to revisit my strategy to focus less on growth and more on preservation.
+- As I get closer to retirement—3-5 years out—I plan to revisit my strategy to focus less on growth and more on preservation.

 How Would You Invest a Million Dollars?